fellesverkstedet/gcc-laserpro-driver/worklog.md

 Monday 1 September 2014
 -------------------------

-Done

-* Set up and print a test pieces using existing driver from Adobe Illustrator
-* Connect machine to Linux, see what device it shows up as. [/dev/usb/lp0](./data/udevinfo.txt)
+Set up and print a test pieces using existing driver from Adobe Illustrator Connect machine to Linux, see what device it shows up as. [/dev/usb/lp0](./data/udevinfo.txt)

-* Attempted to send .uni file directly to /dev/usb/lp0 using cat.
+Attempted to send .uni file directly to /dev/usb/lp0 using cat.
 No go, shows empty file on

-* Attempt to set up the laser with CUPS
+Attempt to set up the laser with CUPS.
-Shows up as "GCC EXPLORER"
+Shows up as "GCC EXPLORER".
 Used Generic driver settings, PCL 5.0.
-Set name to "laser" (expected by fabmodules) Used defaults for settings, except used manual area and set scaling to "crop".
+Set name to "laser" (expected by fabmodules).
+Used defaults for settings, except used manual area and set scaling to "crop".

 Attempting to send an .uni file (produced with fabmodules) resulted in no activity